hatakkey/MAG-integrated/docs/fixed-sessions_verification.md

 ![pppoe](../snaps/pppoe.png)

-The 10 PPPoEv4v6 sessions are etsblished and can be verified using the below script
+The 10 PPPoEv4v6 sessions are established and  besides generic also detailed session information for the first PPPoE session is available using the below script

 ```bash
 A:admin@MAG1# show s-pppoe